 The choice of the number of injection sites per muscle is a function of muscles size and ease of access.

-Possible goals of Botox therapy in the management of spasticity
+Possible goals of Botulinum therapy in the management of spasticity

 - Mobility (ambulation, normalization of gait patterns)